+We aim to develop a continuous muscle fatigue estimator for daily exercise that involves multi-muscle contraction.
+The estimator utilizes physiological signals from multiple muscles, which are sensed non-invasively.
+In the following, we review the potential challenges of proposing the method and the experience we learn from the literature.

+Extracting \textbf{fatigue-related features} from physiological signals refers to utilizing the physiological knowledge of muscle fatigue and then forming the appropriate feature extraction methods.
 Muscle fatigue is a multi-perspective concept and a whole body-involved process, which relates to the central command increase of motor regions, motoneuron spectral tuning, muscle fiber switch and motor performance alternation.
-There are three of the most prominent factors that we can utilize, i.e. 1) the supraspinal/spinal neuronal changes of temporal activation patterns, 2) the muscle compensation phenomenon and 3) task-specific fatigue performance.
+On multi-muscle contraction, we can utilize, i.e. 1) the supraspinal/spinal neuronal changes of temporal activation patterns and 2) the muscle compensation phenomenon.
 Specifically, repetitive activation of motoneurons and repetitive contractions of muscle fibers will induce reduced excitability of motoneuron itself and a supraspinal inhibition of motoneuron pool strengthened by group III/IV afferents and the short-latency reflex \cite{taylor2016neural}.
 In addition, despite the increased motor command sent by motor cortex partially compensates for the fatigue-induced muscle fiber deactivation, the supraspinal fatigue inhibits the further recruitment of muscle fibers and alter temporal activation patterns of the motoneuron pool \cite{taylor2008comparison, thomas2015central}, especially for low-intensity, long-duration, sub-maximal and whole-body exercise.
 Moreover, for multi-muscle coordinated exercise, each muscle to different extents contributes to a given type of exercise, thus the muscle compensation will be induced by fatigue \cite{edouard2018sprint}.
-Furthermore, fatigue presents a task-specific output no matter for motor performance or muscle/motoneuron activation.
-Granacher et al. induced great muscle fatigue using isokinetic knee extensions but found few adaptations in gait parameters \cite{granacher2010effects}.
-A similar result was found by Barbieri et al.\cite{barbieri2014interactions} that fatigue induced by repetitive sit-to-stand transitions hardly affect gait parameters.
-In contrast, Morrison et al. \cite{MORRISON2016402} found treadmill walking-induced fatigue affects level walking parameters in a much more significant way.
-It was suggested \cite{dos2020effects} that non-specific task does not target to specific elements of gait, e.g. temporal activation control of corticospinal input and magnitudes of multiple muscle activation.
-That is, neural-level task-specific characteristics lead to such various fatigue-induced motor performance.
-Studies like \cite{xi2021effect, liu2021changes} also provided explicit examples of the neural-level task-specific characteristics.
+This corresponds to an altered spatial pattern of multi-muscle activation.
+Thus, it can be beneficial to extract features inspired by the temporal and spatial changes of the multi-muscle activation to represent the fatigue of daily exercise.